 The Audit Committee was constituted by a meeting of the Board of Directors held on June 30, 2022.
+The Audit Committee was last re-constituted pursuant to a resolution passed by our Board on September 19, 2023.
 The scope and function of the Audit Committee is in accordance with Section 177 of the Companies Act, 2013 and Regulation 18 of the SEBI Listing Regulations, and its terms of reference are as follows: